jandriambolisoa/prins-pymails/README.md

 # prins-pymails
-A python module to easily send automated mails.
+A python module to easily send automated mails from custom HTLM templates.